Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Deadly toxic chemical hazard warning by Sigma Chemical Co. on tiny 25 mg bottles of AZT supplied to research laboratories (move your cursor over the magnifying glass to read it).
 You obviously don't find this advice on GlaxoSmithKline's AZT label, or in its package insert recommending a daily dose of up to sixty times as much to be taken every day until you die.
 Or let's face it: who would ever swallow it?

-On 28 October 1999, after reading an early draft of High Court advocate Anthony Brink’s book Debating AZT: Mbeki and the AIDS drug controversy (PDF, 1.2 MB), then subtitled ‘Questions of safety and utility’, South African President Thabo Mbeki ordered an enquiry into the safety of the AIDS drug AZT (PDF, 188 KB). ‘“That,” Mbeki told me, “is what sparked it off.”’ – Mark Gevisser, Thabo Mbeki: The Dream Deferred (Jonathan Ball, 2007).
+On 28 October 1999, after reading an early draft of High Court advocate Anthony Brink’s book Debating AZT: Mbeki and the AIDS drug controversy (PDF), then subtitled ‘Questions of safety and utility’, South African President Thabo Mbeki ordered an enquiry into the safety of the AIDS drug AZT (PDF). ‘“That,” Mbeki told me, “is what sparked it off.”’ – Mark Gevisser, Thabo Mbeki: The Dream Deferred (Jonathan Ball, 2007).
 Rasperries and plaudits.

-Introducing AZT: ‘A world of antiretroviral experience’ cites research findings published after Debating AZT went to print in November 2000, and liberally quotes South Africa’s leading AIDS experts, AIDS activists and AIDS journalists on AZT to enable you to form your own opinion after hearing both sides (PDF, 1 MB).
+Introducing AZT: ‘A world of antiretroviral experience’ cites research findings published after Debating AZT went to print in November 2000, and liberally quotes South Africa’s leading AIDS experts, AIDS activists and AIDS journalists on AZT to enable you to form your own opinion after hearing both sides (PDF).

 For an overview, see Why do President Mbeki and Dr Tshabalala-Msimang warn against the use of ARV drugs like AZT?
-(PDF, 98 KB).
-(Hi res version for printing in ‘Quick links’)
+(PDF).

 Sure, AZT is extraordinarily toxic, but does it have any countervailing value as a medicine?
 In other words, do its benefits outweigh its risks?
 Or to put it more directly: is AZT really antiretroviral?
-An Open Letter to GlaxoSmithKline SA CEO John Kearney on 26 April 2001 addresses this question (PDF, 51 KB), conveying the gist of A Critical Analysis of the Pharmacology of AZT and its Use in AIDS (PDF, 425 KB) by Australian physicist Eleni Papadopulos-Eleopulos and her medical colleagues, published in June 1999 as a special supplement to Current Medical Research and Opinion.
-It’s summed up in an unpublished letter (PDF, 96 KB).
+An Open Letter to GlaxoSmithKline SA CEO John Kearney on 26 April 2001 addresses this question (PDF), conveying the gist of A Critical Analysis of the Pharmacology of AZT and its Use in AIDS (PDF) by Australian physicist Eleni Papadopulos-Eleopulos and her medical colleagues, published in June 1999 as a special supplement to Current Medical Research and Opinion.
+It’s summed up in an unpublished letter (PDF).
+Criticised for having published it, the editor found it necessary to justify having done so, recording that it had been rigorously peer-reviewed over many months (PDF).
+The AZT triphosphorylation problem examined in this paper has been discussed by other scientists such as Lavie and colleagues of the Max Plank Institute (PDF) and by Dr Dennis Blakeslee, a medical correspondent for the Journal of the American Medical Association (PDF).

 Is AZT a DNA chain terminator as GlaxoSmithKline and even the drug’s critics Professor Peter Duesberg and Dr David Rasnick claim it is?
 Or is it extremely toxic for entirely different reasons?

-GlaxoSmithKline hired its fantastically richly paid consultant and grant recipient (PDF, 114 KB) Professor David Back at the University of Liverpool to claim in an expert report filed in the High Court in South Africa that AZT is triphosphorylated just like the company says (PDF, 1 MB).
-Papadopulos-Eleopulos and colleagues examined and rebutted his false claims (PDF, 42 KB).
+GlaxoSmithKline hired its fantastically richly paid consultant and grant recipient (PDF) Professor David Back at the University of Liverpool to claim in an expert report filed in the High Court in South Africa that AZT is triphosphorylated just like the company says (PDF).
+Papadopulos-Eleopulos and colleagues examined and rebutted his false claims (PDF).

 Between June 2004 and January 2005 we addressed ten letters to the MCC, commencing with an enquiry about the status of its review of its special registration of nevirapine for administration to HIV-positive women in labour and their newborn babies, which it had announced in May 2002 after a licensing application for similar special registration had been thrown out two months earlier by the American Food and Drug Administration .

-We also provided the MCC with Papadopulos-Eleopulos’s et al. seminal critiques of AZT as an AIDS drug (PDF, 416 KB), and AZT and nevirapine as perinatal anti-HIV prophylactics (PDF, 2.03 MB), along with an easy-to-understand slideshow critically examining the notion that nevirapine prevents mother to child transmission of HIV (PDF, 1.23 MB).
+We also provided the MCC with Papadopulos-Eleopulos’s et al. seminal critiques of AZT as an AIDS drug (PDF), and AZT and nevirapine as perinatal anti-HIV prophylactics (PDF), along with an easy-to-understand slideshow critically examining the notion that nevirapine prevents mother to child transmission of HIV (PDF).

 The MCC’s response to our first letter was to issue a recommendation that nevirapine administration to pregnant women and their babies should henceforth always be combined with AZT.
 Our further correspondence criticized this decision in the light of the many published studies showing how AZT harms unborn and newly born children.
 On receiving our submissions, individual members of the MCC told Health Minister Dr Manto Tshabalala-Msimang that they’d been ‘amazed’ by our ‘detailed research’ of which they had been ‘unaware’.
 Well, clearly.
 We can reveal that Dr Tshabalala-Msimang read all our correspondence to the MCC with great interest, as did President Mbeki.

-Poisoning our Children: AZT and nevirapine in pregnancy collates our letters in a book (PDF, 1.19 MB), including: the MCC’s ultimate non-response to our submissions (PDF, 177 KB); an afterword reviewing the latest research reports on how ARV drugs given during pregnancy stunt infant body and head growth and damage bone marrow causing reduced blood cell production in childhood; and how these drugs are causing brain damage to South African children, crippling them mentally and physically.
+Poisoning our Children: AZT and nevirapine in pregnancy collates our letters in a book (PDF), including: the MCC’s ultimate non-response to our submissions (PDF); an afterword reviewing the latest research reports on how ARV drugs given during pregnancy stunt infant body and head growth and damage bone marrow causing reduced blood cell production in childhood; and how these drugs are causing brain damage to South African children, crippling them mentally and physically.

 A leaflet Why do Zackie Achmat, Nathan Geffen and Mark Heywood want pregnant African women and their babies to be given AZT?
-What AZT does to unborn and newly born children gives an overview of this horror (PDF, 76 KB).
-(Hi res version for printing in ‘Quick links’)
+What AZT does to unborn and newly born children gives an overview of this horror (PDF).

-Inventing AZT is the scoop story told to Brink by Professor Richard Beltz, the scientist who first synthesized AZT in 1961 – as an experimental cell-poison to kill human cells (PDF, 128 KB).
+Inventing AZT is the scoop story told to Brink by Professor Richard Beltz, the scientist who first synthesized AZT in 1961 – as an experimental cell-poison to kill human cells (PDF).
 It relates how Brink changed Beltz’s mind about the wisdom of giving AZT to pregnant women by drawing his attention to what it does to their babies.

-Licensing AZT (PDF, 178 KB) describes the fraudulent circumstances in which AZT came to be licensed by the Food and Drug Administration as an AIDS drug in the US – with everyone just following suit around the world, no questions asked, our own MCC included.
+Licensing AZT (PDF) describes the fraudulent circumstances in which AZT came to be licensed by the Food and Drug Administration as an AIDS drug in the US – with everyone just following suit around the world, no questions asked, our own MCC included.

-Here are the front cover (PDF, 988 KB), back-cover blurb (PDF, 15 KB), and prospectus (PDF, 411 KB) for Brink’s magnum opus in the works, ‘Just say yes, Mr President’: Mbeki and AIDS.
+Here are the front cover (PDF), back-cover blurb (PDF), and prospectus (PDF, 411 KB) for Brink’s magnum opus in the works, ‘Just say yes, Mr President’: Mbeki and AIDS.

-What killed Makgatho Mandela?: a press release (PDF, 58 KB).
+What killed Makgatho Mandela?: a press release (PDF).

 On 26 November 2004 the Mail&Guardian published an article in its special World AIDS Day supplement entitled Why should South Africans continue to be poisoned with AZT?
-(PDF, 167 KB), in which we stated matter-of-factly:
+(PDF), in which we stated matter-of-factly:

 • Hundreds of studies have found that AZT is profoundly toxic to all cells of the human body, and particularly to the blood cells of our immune system.